convict-git/KoraKaagaz/design-doc.md

    - Client node closed itself by releasing all the resources and clearing the memory.

 ## Some additional pointers:
 1) The Infrastructure team has to come up with a test harness which allows unit testing for each module.
 A Diagnostic and Logging framework is expected which allows multiple log categories that can be turned on and off independently while testing and debugging.
-2) UI module is expected to deliver a developers' tool option which toggles a terminal to display the logs neatly.
+2) UI module is expected to deliver a developers' tool option which toggles a console to display the logs neatly.
+Log filtering should be possible.
 3) Processing module is expected to allow transformations on the drawing objects such as translation and rotation.
  It is also required to keep local persistence of drawing objects to support undo/redo options.
-4) The algorithms used for operations on drawing objects should be analysed well.
+4) The algorithms used for operations on drawing objects should be analysed well for time and space complexities.
-5) Networking team is suggested to work with UDP based INet sockets.
+5) Networking team is suggested to work with TCP based INet sockets.